 Wed.
 15th July 2015

-Peter Hendy MP, our Federal member for Eden-Monaro, will be in Adaminaby to meet with local business owners and constituents:
+Peter Hendy MP, the Federal member for Eden-Monaro, was in Adaminaby to meet with local business owners and constituents:

-- 10.30am street walk to meet the local businesses;
+- 10.30am street walk meeting the local businesses;

 where: small dining room of the Snow Goose Hotel